Balm Bench

 Overview

 In the jar, it changes the overall impression more than anything else.
-A small amount can sharpen a soft blend, help cut through heavy resin or vanilla notes, and keep tobacco, leather, and wood accords from feeling flat.
+A small amount can sharpen a soft blend, help cut through heavy resin or vanilla notes, and keep tobacco, leather, and wood notes from feeling flat.

 For the Science Hippies